xlnx/cuda-raytracer/README.md

 ## Design Rules

-The tracer aimed at working on isomerism systems.
+The tracer aimed at working on heterogeneous systems.

 ### Optional